BenHur78/Training/README.md

 # Introduction
-This repo purpose is to learn some Microsoft related technologies like C#, .Net Core.
+This repo purpose is to learn these type of technologies.
 I will also solve some exercises from Codility and HackerRank platform.
+- Microsoft stuff like
+    - C#
+    - .Net Core.
+- Ruby stuff like
+    - JRuby